neoforged/Documentation/docs/resources/server/loottables/lootconditions.md

 # Loot Conditions

 Loot conditions can be used to check whether a [loot entry][entry] or [loot pool][pool] should be used in the current context.
 In both cases, a list of conditions is defined; the entry or pool is only used if all conditions pass.
 During datagen, they are added to a `LootPoolEntryContainer.Builder<?>` or `LootPool.Builder` by calling `#when` with an instance of the desired condition.
-This article will outline the available loot conditions, as well as how to create your own.
+This article will outline the available loot conditions.
+To create your own loot conditions, see [Custom Loot Conditions][custom].

 ## `minecraft:inverted`